Lino Facioli: Biography

 Facioli was born in Ribeirão Preto, São Paulo state.
 He is of Austrian, Portuguese, Italian and German descent.
 Lino's maternal grandfather, Werner Robert Schmidek, was born in Vienna, Austria, and emigrated to Brazil in 1960.
 He moved to the United Kingdom with his family when he was 4 years old.

 Career

-He showed an interest in an acting career at age 7 when he was enrolled in a theater school in London.
-In 2010, he began his career with appearances in short metrages and television series.
+He showed an interest in an acting career at age 7 when he was enrolled in a theatre school in London.
+In 2010, he began his career with appearances in short metages and television series.
 His first professional work was in the British short film Awfully Deep in 2010 from director Daniel Florêncio.
 In the same year, he joined the cast of Get Him to the Greek, acting as the son of actor Russell Brand.
 He played the troublesome Robin Arryn, Lord of a noble family in the series Game of Thrones.

-In 2014, he starred the Brazilian film O Menino no Espelho, working alongside the Brazilian actors Mateus Solano, Regiane Alves and Laura Neiva.
+In 2014, he starred in the Brazilian film O Menino no Espelho, working alongside the Brazilian actors Mateus Solano, Regiane Alves and Laura Neiva.

 In 2019 he played a minor role in the British teen comedy Netflix series Sex Education.